robusta-dev/robusta/docs/playbook-reference/actions/scans.rst

 `Popeye <https://github.com/derailed/popeye>`_ is a utility that scans live Kubernetes clusters and reports potential issues with resources and configurations.
 By default, every instance of Robusta that's connected to the UI will run a Popeye scan on startup.
 Further Popeye scans can be triggered in the UI, and all scans can be viewed there.

-With or without the UI, you can configure additional scans on a :ref:`schedule <Scheduled>`.
+With or without the UI, you can configure additional scans on a :ref:`schedule <Scheduled>` as shown below.

 .. code-block:: yaml
     :name: cb-popeye-set-periodic-scan